-Earlier this year, Amazon launched its Amazon Prime Now service for customers in large urban areas, including Los Angeles.
+Recently Amazon launched its Amazon Prime Now service for customers in large urban areas, including Los Angeles.
 The service offers free two-hour delivery on many of its products to Prime members, and one-hour delivery for a fee.
 The drivers in the suit delivered packages from Amazon across Southern California, under contract with a local courier service called Scoobeez.
 However, both Amazon and Scoobeez deny that the drivers are employees, and consider them to be “independent contractors”—a classification that denies the drivers many labor protections.

 The lawsuit carries a number of unfair labor allegations, including:

 It is unfortunately common for trucking and delivery companies to list their drivers as independent contractors, as this saves them from paying payroll taxes, workers' compensation, unemployment insurance, and other benefits to overworked or injured employees.
 However, it is illegal for an employer in California to deliberately misclassify an employee as an independent contractor in order to save costs.
 The drivers allege that since Scoobeez has a contract with Amazon, drivers should be considered employees of Scoobeez rather than independent contractors.

 According to court documents, drivers were required to pay for their own on-the-job expenses without reimbursement, including paying for gas and using their own cars to make deliveries.